Cozzero/Cozzero/README.md

 - 👀 I’m interested in new modules, tools, gadget, and very interesting selfmade inventions, cybersecurity and networking.
 - 🌱 I’m currently learning python, using IOT, handling raspberry pi and arduinos-uno, variours network adapters operations.
 - 💞️ I’m looking to collaborate on many major and minor projects through out the year.
-- 📫 How to reach me mail me at cozzero99@gmail.com
+- 📫 How to reach me mail me at yourajbhattarai@lumbini.edu.np
 - "Hello world"

 <!---